We have a perfect dentist for children

-If you are looking for a gentle, kind and patient-centered children’s and teens dentist in Lincoln, NE area, you will enjoy meeting Dr. Kelly O’Hara.
-She is our wonderful, kind and caring dentist for children and teens; She has excellent chair side manners and positive ways to communicate, educate and inspire children and teens about the importance of dental health.
+If you are looking for a gentle, kind, and patient-centered children’s and teens dentist in Lincoln, NE area, you will enjoy meeting Dr. Kelly O’Hara.
+She is a wonderful, kind and caring dentist for children and teens; She has excellent chair side manners and positive ways to communicate, educate, and inspire children and teens about the importance of dental health.

-Dr. Kelly O’ Hara used to be a school teacher taught at Lincoln public schools for years before making a change to dentistry.
-This children’s and teens dentist makes her top priority to care for overall health and well-being of your child or a teen.
+Dr. Kelly O’ Hara used to be a school teacher and taught at Lincoln Public Schools for years before making a change to dentistry.
+This children’s and teens dentist makes caring for the overall health and well-being of your child or teen her top priority.

 Dr. Kelly O’Hara, your family dentist for children and teens says:

-“Children’s Dentistry is one of the most important fields in medical practice as dental caries in children is considered to be #1 silent disease in children.
-The main cause of caries in children and teens is access to pop, excessive sugar intake and inability to properly brush and floss (underdeveloped dexterity).
+“Children’s Dentistry is one of the most important fields in medical practice as dental caries in children is considered to be the #1 silent disease in children.
+The main cause of caries in children and teens is access to pop, excessive sugar intake, and the inability to properly brush and floss (underdeveloped dexterity).

 The rise of dental caries, gingivitis, and Periodontal disease have dramatically increased in the last decade in America.

 According to research, dental health is directly correlated with overall health.
 Our mouth is full of good and bad bacteria and its amounts are directly related to overall inflammation, leading to dental problems and other inflammatory related conditions.

 It is important for children and teens to learn healthy dental habits to prevent dental problems and inflammation associated with them.
 I believe in teaching children and teens about healthy dental habits and overall health habits.”

 Why choose Dr. Kelly O’Hara as your family dentist for children and teens?